Latest supreme court judgments on motor accident claims

 The Court issued certain guidelines.
 It gave the responsibility for the implementation of the government as they think fit.
 The guidelines are as follows:

-(a) We impress upon the Government to also consider the feasibility of enacting Indian Mediation Act to take care of various aspects of mediation in general.
+(a) We impress upon the Government to also consider the feasibility of enacting the Indian Mediation Act to take care of various aspects of mediation in general.

 (b) The Government may examine the feasibility of setting up MAMA.
-It can do so by making necessary amendments in the Motor Vehicles Act.
+It can do so by making necessary amendments to the Motor Vehicles Act.
 For this purpose, it can consider the two flow charts suggested by the appellant.

 (c) In the interregnum, NALSA is directed to set up the Motor Accident Mediation Cell.
 In addition to which can function independently under the guidance of NALSA or can be handed over to MCPC.
 Such a framework should be prepared within a period of two months.
 It should start functioning immediately thereafter at the given levels as suggested in this judgment.

 (d) We impress upon the Government to look into the feasibility of framing necessary schemes and for the availability of annuity certificates.
-This exercise may be done within the period of six months and the decision be taken thereupon.
+This exercise may be done within a period of six months and the decision be taken thereupon.

 In conclusion, the court issued some guidelines.
 The government would implement these guidelines.
 As a result, these would provide the proper and speedy disposal of the cases under the motor accident claims.
 Society needs proper implementation of rules.
 The council would help in meeting the ends of justice.
 In short, the authority would be set for the speedy trial.
 The mediation authority would help in order to curb the problems of the people.